similie/model-connect-entities/readme.md

 # One Connect Entitites

 ### Note, this package should only be used for similie products.
-It is not for public consumption of usage
+It is not to be used for public consumption

-Create a common package for model connector entities and common utilities to be used by our model connector classes
+Creates a common package for model connector entities and common utilities for Similie model connector packages.